Pure chocolate mousse recipe by Patrice Chapon in Paris using the strongest 100% cacao content plus a brief description how chocolate is made.

 After grinding to obtain cocoa nibs then 8 hours maturing, he adds sugar (and powdered milk for milk chocolate).
 He continues to grind then liquify the cacao by a method called conching.

-With wide-eyed children looking on at the generous samples laid out in front of us, Chapon surprised them with his witty Willy Wonka remark in French, "With this ticket, adults have a tasting of a chocolate mousse cone; children have their tasting of salsify" (which is a popular root that's served as vegetable here, especially I hear at the school canteen).
+With wide-eyed children looking on at the generous samples laid out in front of us, Chapon surprised them with his witty Willy Wonka remark in French.

 Their confused expressions were quickly transformed as their eyes feasted on chocolate lollipops.

-Ratio of Chocolate in French Chocolate Mousses
+Ratio of Chocolate in Chapon's Chocolate Mousses

-As I left the boutique, realising again that I'd bought way too much chocolate (confessions of a chocoholic), I noticed that the recipe for the legendary chocolate mousse was printed on the brown paper bag.
+As I left the boutique, realising again that I'd bought way too much chocolate (confessions of a chocoholic), I noticed that the recipe for the legendary chocolate mousse was conveniently printed on the brown paper bag.

 What Does the Strongest 100% Cacao Chocolate Mousse Taste Like?